Newcomb's problem: Strategies

 David Wolpert and Gregory Benford point out that paradoxes arise when not all relevant details of a problem are specified, and there is more than one "intuitively obvious" way to fill in those missing details.
 They suggest that, in Newcomb's paradox, the debate over which strategy is "obviously correct" stems from the fact that interpreting the problem details differently can lead to two distinct noncooperative games.
 Each strategy is optimal for one interpretation of the game but not the other.
 They then derive the optimal strategies for both of the games, which turn out to be independent of the predictor's infallibility, questions of causality, determinism, and free will.
 A similar analysis of different interpretations of the problem is given in below.

 Newcomb's problem has been used as an argument against causal decision theory, on the premise that causal decision theory supports taking both boxes in Newcomb's problem, but taking only one box is the superior choice (on expected-utility grounds).
 Caspar Oesterheld and Vincent Conitzer, for instance, have argued against the use of causal decision theory when applied to Newcomb's paradox.
-They argue that there exist multiple scenarios where the use of causal decision theory cause the agent to voluntarily lose money, and that causal decision theorists are subject to diachronic Dutch books.
+They argue that there exist multiple scenarios where the use of causal decision theory causes the agent to voluntarily lose money, and that causal decision theorists are subject to diachronic Dutch books.